Nomader Collapsible Water Bottle Review

 The screw cap top of our bottle has seen a bit of rough usage and now has a few dings, along with quite a few scratches on the plastic sleeve.
 We’re not loving that look, but willing to compromise for the qualities we do enjoy.
 In addition to the dings and scratches, there seems to be a bit of loose threading on the strap, which is also not ideal but worth compromising for the other great features.

 And did we mention Nomader offers a Lifetime Warranty?
 Yeah, lifetime.
-You have to register for the warranty benefits, and we haven’t had a reason to test this ourselves so proceed with caution.
+You have to register for the warranty benefits, and we haven’t had a reason to test this ourselves.

-Enjoying the versatility of this water bottle.
+Enjoying the versatility of this collapsible water bottle.
 We just wish it kept our water cold(er)!

 Developing a couple dings and scratches.